brandonyen/fpga_piano/README.md

 We started to get multiple notes to work, but playing more than one note at a time created a distorted sound.
 Eventually we realized that the data values were probably reaching the boundaries of a 16 bit signed integer, so we scaled down the output by a factor of 2 by shifting it one bit to the right.

 ## Contributions and Timeline
-Most of the work was done together in-person, but each member was responsible for implementing certain features:

-Brandon
-- Add source files and reorganize file structure
-- Generating multiple instances of notes
-- Allowing multiple notes to be played at once
-- (Partially) fixing distortion caused by playing multiple notes
-- Add to README.md

-Melody
-- Implementing one note functionality
-- Connecting switches to input
-- Displaying number of notes being played on 7-segment display
-- Add to README.md
+The work was done together in-person, with the workload being split equally.
+However, Brandon worked on fixing the distortion caused by playing multiple notes and Melody worked on displaying the number of notes being played on the 7-segment display.

 Timeline
 - Dec 10: Initial concept and adding base files
 - Dec 14: Added one note functionality/connection to switches
 - Dec 15: Added 8 notes and multi-note playing functionality
 - Dec 16: Added the display to show the number of notes currently being played

+## Future Improvements
+- Fix distortion caused by playing 3 or more notes
+- - test